In this article

 The brand is best known for its tagline “slim your wallet”.
 But Bellroy is clearly more than minimalist wallets - they position themselves as the scientists of lean travel.

-Then, and only at the end, they suggest you use a Bellroy, if you’d like to seriously commit to traveling smart.
-If there’s any hard sell coming from Bellroy, it’s not a wallet – just a conviction in an living efficiently.
+Then, and only at the end, they suggest you use a Bellroy if you’d like to seriously commit to traveling smart.
+If there’s any hard sell coming from Bellroy, it’s not a wallet - just a conviction in living efficiently.

 5. Wildfang - a family of androgynous misfits